 I love making a big hearty salad serve alongside.
 Sometimes I will also make this Cheesy Pull Apart Garlic Bread as an appetizer.

-Storing and Reheating Homemade Pizza Pockets
+Storing and Reheating This Pizza Pockets Recipe

 If you don’t want to go to the hassle of heating the oven, you can also pop them in the microwave to reheat as well.
 But, I will say, we rarely have leftovers when it comes to these at our house!